adorsys/keycloak-config-cli/README.md

 ## Docker

-The docker tag `latest` points to the latest availible release while `master` points to the latest commit on the master branch.
+The docker tag `latest` points to the latest available release while `edge` points to the latest commit on the main branch.

 ### Docker run